Congratulations on the birth (or soon to be birth) of your child! Know of our prayers for all our parents in our parishes.

 We are excited to help you baptize your child.
-Please contact Katie Schaitberger, Shared Pastoral Associate for Immaculate Conception Saint Mary and Saint Frances Cabrini Parishes to get more information on our baptismal preparation process.
+Please contact Katie Schaitberger, Shared Pastoral Associate for Saint Mary’s Immaculate Conception and Saint Frances Cabrini Parishes to get more information on our baptismal preparation process.
 We look forward to hearing from you.
 There are only a few simple steps to preparing you and your child for their baptism.

 #1 Initial Meeting

-Choosing a godparent is exciting and difficult!
+Choosing a godparent is exciting, but can be difficult!
 “Which uncle or aunt or cousin or brother or sister or friend should I choose?”
 Being a godparent is not an honorary title – it is a role of responsibility and commitment.

 The godparent’s role is, together with the parent, to present the child for the sacrament and help him/her to live a life befitting a baptized Catholic Christian.
 To do this, a godparent must be able to affirmatively answer the following questions:

 - I was chosen by the parents or guardians.

 - I am at least sixteen years of age.